China expresses concern at revelations in Wikileaks dump of hacked CIA data

 China is frequently accused by the United States and other countries of hacking attacks, which it always denies.

-The Chinese government has its own sophisticated domestic surveillance program and keeps tight control of the internet at home, saying such measures are needed to protect national security and maintain stability.
+The Chinese government has its own sophisticated domestic surveillance programme and keeps tight control of the internet at home, saying such measures are needed to protect national security and maintain stability.

 (Reporting by Ben Blanchard; Editing by Clarence Fernandez)